make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Shortest arc

 - In Niagara Falls Ontario, there is this beautiful clock garden.
+- I used to go there all the time when I was a kid.
-- Imagine that you enter the clock garden at the 9 o-clock position, and you are trying to reach the 12 o'clock position at the top without walking all over the flowers.
+- Let's imagine that you enter the clock garden at the 3 o-clock position over on the right.
+- This is sort of like the positive x-axis on a graph.
+- Now suppose that you want to walk to the 12 o'clock position which is at the top, sort of like the positive y-axis.
+- There are 2 ways to get there
+  (assuming of course
-- If you stay on the perimeter of the circle, there are 2 ways to get there.
+  that you remain on the perimeter of the garden to avoid disturbing the lovely flowers).
-- You can take the long way around which takes you down through 6 o'clock and back up through 3 o'clock.
+- You can take the long way around which takes you down through 6 o'clock and back up through 9 o'clock.
+- That's 270 degrees of arc.
-- Or, you can take the short way.
+- Or, you can take the short way which is just 90 degrees of arc.
-- For the view transitions in our game, we always want the short way because its what the player would expect.
+- In our game,
+  we always want the short way
+  because that's what the player would expect.

 # Linear interpolation or "Lerp"